gimre/dartscore/README.md

 dartscore
 =========

-Hit tracking for darts on a dartboard.
+###Hit tracking for darts on a dartboard.###

+ - Receives one or more images of the dart table with darts
+ - Returns score